 FROM: Lisa Freiberg, County Clerk

-DATE: August 1, 2016
+DATE: August 1, 2017

 The Office of the County Clerk is responsible for a wide range of services.
 One of the primary duties is to act as secretary to the County Board.
 This involves maintaining records, including agendas, minutes and reports, for the board and all of its committees.
 The office certifies that meetings are posted in compliance with the open meetings law and publishes board proceedings and board-related legal notices.

-Another primary responsibility of the office is to administer elections.
-As chief election official for Fond du Lac County, it is the duty of the County Clerk to coordinate the federal, state and local elections in the county.
-The office registers all county office candidates, programs election tabulation equipment, prepares and tests ballots, publishes legal notices and tabulates election results.
+The County Clerk serves as chief election official for the county.
+As chief election official, the main duty is to coordinate the federal, state and local elections.
+The office registers all county office candidates, programs election tabulation equipment, prepares and tests ballots, publishes election notices and tabulates election results.
 In addition, the office provides voter registration system services to 30 of the county’s 33 municipalities.

 Fond du Lac County Clerk

 View annual report supporting documents.